nataliaa03/Automated_test_sample_python_selenium/README.md

 TC1 - login with valid login and pasword <br>
 TC2a - login with invalid password. <br>
 <br>
 I used page object pattern in the framework.
-As a logging and report form I used allure which generates reports after running tests in html file (see below). <br>
+As a logging and report form I used allure which generates reports after running tests in html file (it is OPTIONAL -see below). <br>
 The test can be run on popular browsers - Chrome and Firefox.